DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-key.md

 If you use one computer.
 Tails is going to be started on the computer you are reading this on.
 In that case you´re going to have to print or write down the rest of the of the instructions on this page.
 You could also bring the instructions up on another device (keep them in flight mode and don’t let any cameras see any screens or private keys).
 Make sure no other USB drives is connected to the computer.

 If you are using two computers.
 Tails is going to be started on the other computer and you can keep the instructions on the main computer.
 The other computer could be a normal computer that's going to be used for other things after the process.
-Or for extra security, an eternally quarantined computer.
+Or for extra security, an eternally quarantined computer used only for this purpose.
 Make sure no other USB drives is connected to the computer.

 ## Start computer on Tails